aeroimperial-optimization/QUINOPT/docs/04_examples/index.rst

 Examples
 ===============

 The best way to get started with QUINOPT is to look at some examples.
 Below is a list of demo problems of increasing difficulty, each of which introduces a new feature of QUINOPT.
-The last three examples, in particular, solve non-trivial problems from the field of fluid dynamics.
+The last four examples, in particular, solve non-trivial problems from the field of fluid dynamics.

 If you wish to know more about the theory behind QUINOPT, have look at `our paper <https://arxiv.org/pdf/1607.04210.pdf>`_.